-Throughout the Middle School, teachers work in collaboration to build connections between subject areas.
+Teachers work in collaboration to build connections between subject areas and college readiness throughout the Middle School.
 Projects are generally hands-on and have elements from multiple subject areas incorporated in order to extend student learning and make the material applicable to each individual.
-We believe that all students are capable of meeting our standards, but also recognize that sometimes more instruction is necessary.
-Teachers have at least two opportunities a week for students to come in for additional instruction.
+Students start a six-year plan that will help them prepare for entrants into the college of their choice after high school.
+Students are offered "power lunches" each week to come in for additional instruction.

-At AIS, we value community.
+At AIS, we value community with real world opportunities.
 As such, our Middle School often works with other students in the school and in the community around us.
 We participate in various service projects in and out of school.
 Several community leaders come in and speak to our students about real-world connections to what they are learning in classes.
 Our desire is for students to realize the role they have in influencing their world.

-Most importantly, we value students developing relationships with God.
+Most importantly, we value students developing a relationship with God.
 Middle School has its own chapel, designed to be most impactful for their age group.
-Additionally, they meet once a week in a small group led by a teacher in order to mentor and disciple the students.
+Additionally, they meet once a week in a small group led by a teacher in order to mentor students.
 All of the curriculum at AIS is designed to be biblically integrated.
 In Middle School, we love for students to be able to ask questions and have conversations about God in all subjects.

 For more info, contact us or send an email to firstname.lastname@example.org